Florida Private Car Sale Checklist

 Special requirements

-Notarization is not required for standard private vehicle sales in Florida.
+Notarization is generally not required for standard private vehicle sales in Florida.

 Not required by law but recommended.
 Florida's motor vehicle bill of sale (HSMV 82050) can be used.